Leewired/Constraint_Info/README.md

 * Re-Initialize button.
 * More information: Target of, other input connections.

-This tool was created to be a helpful tool for animators, and for coding practice.
+This tool was created to be a helpful tool for animators and for coding practice.
 I am still an inexperienced coder, and will gladly accept criticism and advice.

 -Leevi